kununu/data-fixtures/docs/FixtureTypes/cache-pool-fixtures.md

 ### 2. Load fixtures

-In order to load the fixtures that you created in the previous step, you will need to configure the CachePoolExecutor.
+In order to load the fixtures that you created in the previous step you will need to configure the CachePoolExecutor.

 ```php
 $memcached = new \Memcached();